Kinship Adoption in North Carolina: Grandparent and Relative Adoption Explained

 The cost of a kinship adoption in North Carolina is generally significantly lower than private or independent adoption:

 Children adopted through kinship who meet the "special needs" criteria — age six or older, part of a sibling group, or diagnosed disability — are eligible for the same adoption assistance payments available to non-kin DSS adoptees.
-Kinship families should specifically negotiate adoption assistance agreements before finalization, as these agreements are generally not revisited after the decree is issued.
+Kinship families should confirm the DSS-5013 adoption-assistance agreement's timing, eligibility, and terms with DSS; the form provides for signatures before or after finalization.

 Where Kinship Adoption Is Most Common in North Carolina